 Einstein once said, “Imagination is more important than knowledge.”

 The TC Bike-a-thon is one of the largest and long-standing fundraisers for Toledo Christian.
-For over 35 years, it has been a fun day of biking for all of our elementary students and a time of fellowship and community for all of our current parents, former parents, grandparents, and friends of TC who come out to volunteer, ride with the students, and encourage the bikers.
+For nearly 40 years, it has been a fun day of biking for all of our elementary students and a time of fellowship and community for all of our current parents, former parents, grandparents, and friends of TC who come out to volunteer, ride with the students, and encourage the bikers.
 Funds raised through the bike-a-thon go toward the Eagle 1 Fund.

 Camp Invention® is a nationally acclaimed summer program where STEM concepts come to life.
 Led by local teachers, this program has tapped into kids' natural curiosity since 1990, giving them the opportunity to become innovators through teamwork and immersive, hands-on creative problem-solving.

 Spark Your Noodle Adventure & Drama Summer Camps

 Spark your noodle with this high energy camp experience, which brings a new adventure every day.
 Each day presents challenges in thinking and problem solving skills while sparking creativity and imagination.